BinyuHuang-nju/zab-tla/README.md

 Due to the simplification of Zab algorithm description in the paper, some details in specification were modified and added.
 If you have any question, please point out.

+You can find this document in chinese in [doc-in-chinsese](doc-in-chinese/README.md).

 ## Requirements
 TLA+ toolbox version 1.7.0